-Peter Zils (born in 1963) is the founder and Chairman of the Management Board of ecotel communication ag and is responsible for the areas of Strategy, Wholesale, Finance, Investor Relations and HR.
+Peter Zils (born in 1963) is the founder and Co-Chairman of the Management Board of ecotel communication ag and is responsible for the areas of Strategy, Wholesale, Finance and Investor Relations.
 In January 1998, Peter Zils founded ecotel communication, headquartered in Düsseldorf, which has since developed into a corporate group with various subsidiaries and equity investments.
 Peter Zils has been a member of the Executive Committee of the VATM, the main German telecommunications industry association, since February 2015.
 In the German telecommunications industry association, he campaigns intensively for better market and competitive conditions for the telecommunications industry and its customers.

 Markus Hendrich (born in 1980) has been working in the ITC industry since 2001.
-Since 1 July 2020, in his function as Chief Digital Officer (CDO) at ecotel communication ag he is responsible for the areas of Digitalisation, Technology and Operations.
-Markus Hendrich has over 10 years in various management positions at QSC AG and Plusnet GmbH, an EnBW, company, until 30 June 2020 as Managing Director for Technology, Product Management and Marketing.
+He joined ecotel communication ag on 1 July 2020, initially as Chief Digital Officer (CDO).
+Since 1 October 2021, in his role as Co-Chairman of the Management Board, he has been responsible for the areas of Technology, Operations, Product Management, Human Resources and the new area - Digitalization.
+Markus Hendrich has over ten years in various management positions at QSC AG and Plusnet GmbH, an EnBW, company, until 30 June 2020 as Managing Director for Technology, Product Management and Marketing.